 Dicalcium Phosphate Dihydrate – a safe abrasive that is more effective in removing plaque than sodium bicarbonate.
 It helps to remineralise teeth and prevents tooth decay.
 An alternative to fluoride.

 Aqua – water

 Sorbitol – is naturally found in some fruits but it is also commercially manufactured for use in various products.
 It is slightly sweet (but does not cause cavities) and helps to hold toothpaste together.

-Glycerin – harmless moisturising compound derived from vegetable oils or animal fats.
+Glycerin – a harmless moisturising compound derived from vegetable oils or animal fats.
 Normally used in skincare products but it’s also useful in toothpaste as it prevents it from drying out and when it’s in the mouth it prevents dryness during brushing.

 Methyl Salicylate – an analgesic (relieves pain) that is normally used externally to treat minor muscular and joint pains.
 It is also known as the oil of wintergreen and smells and tastes minty.
 It has a cooling effect.

 Sodium Lauryl Sulfate – a synthetic foaming agent that may irritate your mouth and increase the risk of mouth ulcers.
 It may also cause dermatitis.

 Carrageenan – natural thickener derived from red algae.
 Some people find it irritating.

 Cellulose Gum – stabilizer and thickener derived from cellulose (found in the cell walls of all plants).

 Sodium Silicate – a buffering agent that can cause irritation and allergic reactions in some people.

 Hydrated Silica – acts as an abrasive to remove stains which can help whiten teeth (naturally derived ingredient).

 Thymol – the major component of thyme oil with anti-bacterial and anti-septic properties.
 It can help prevent bad breath and the formation of plaque.
 It’s also beneficial if you have gingivitis, gum disease and cavities.

 Sodium Saccharin – artificial sweetener generally considered safe; does not cause cavities.